kisekae/UltraKiss/README.md

 # UltraKiss

-**UltraKiss 5.0** is now released to provide browser access to KiSS sets.
-You can now use UltraKiss to access all your KiSS sets directly from your browser without the need to install any software on your computer.
+**UltraKiss 5.1** is now released.
+This release provides a new online Issue Reporting system for bug reports or suggestions for improvement.
+A GitHub user login is no longer required.
+Issue reports are submitted to GitHub anonymously and also emailed to the developer with a copy to the submitter.
+You can now submit issues directly from within UltraKiss use **Help-Bug Report**.

 ```diff
 January 3, 2026.
 UltraKiss version 5.0 now offers SSL secure connections to the server.